SukhadaJoshi/SukhadaJoshi.github.io/index.md

 # WELCOME!

 I am a student of Industrial Engineering with a passion for supply chain analytics and a potpourri of experiences across data consulting and production engineering.
-Data driven design of supply chains are important to run sustainable businesses and I believe that I can bring to the table a good mix of theoretical knowledge and analytical know-how in the field.
+I believe that data driven design of supply chains are important to run sustainable businesses and I aspire to create an impact by bringing to the table a good mix of theoretical knowledge and analytical skills.

 ## SKILLS